t1/pdap/README.md

 ```

 Then `Source` actually depends on `target1` as well as on `target2`.
-But this is not directly in the Java abstract syntax tree (AST), this is only resolved when linking.
 We still have to find out, how we can resolve this issue.